 What benefits will the own resources reform create?

-The new own resources will also ensure that the EU’s priorities – such as the Green Deal and the digital transformation – are better reflected in the financing of its budget.
-Additionally, they will support the functioning of the single market and reduce reliance on GNI-based national contributions.
+The new own resources ensure that the EU’s priorities – such as the Green Deal and the digital transformation – are better reflected in the financing of its budget.
+Additionally, they support the functioning of the single market and reduce reliance on GNI-based national contributions.